Click here to download a PDF site bulletin file of the text below with a map. This file requires Adobe Reader.

 Visitors are encouraged to pack as light as possible (backpacking style) as they will need to carry all of their gear, food, and water to the campsite.

 Water is not available.
-However, depending on rainfall for the year, stream water might be available near Prisoners Harbor at the mouth of Cañada del Puerto and in Cañada del Agua and Cañada del Muro.
+However, during winter and early spring, depending on rainfall for the year, stream water might be available near Prisoners Harbor at the mouth of Cañada del Puerto and in Cañada del Agua and Cañada del Muro.
 See the map in the PDF file for canyon locations.
 All water must be treated with iodine, a filter, or by boiling before any use.
+One gallon of water per person per day is recommended.
+Water weighs approximately 8 pounds per gallon.

 No fires (including charcoal) are permitted.
 Only enclosed camp stoves are allowed.
 Campers must pack out their own trash; trash containers are not provided.